Vintage Watches at their Finest, The 1962 LeCoultre Memovox reference 3025

 The reference 3025 was manufactured in 1962.
 This places the manfacturing of this watch towards the end of the use of the caliber 814, which was replaced in 1964 with the caliber 910 (no date) and 911 (with date).
 The watch has a lovely 10k gold filled case that measures 34mm in diameter.
 The reference features an incredibly beautiful silver dial that has some of the most beautiful patina on the inner alarm disc of the dial.
 The watch has applied hour markers, and JLC logo at 6 o’clock.
 The detailed finishing on the hands match the grooved finishing on the hour markers as well.
 The watch features two crowns, both with the JLC signature, one to wind the watch and the other to wind the alarm function.

 Removing the caseback of the watch reveals additional information about the watch.
 The caseback shows that it was “cased and timed in USA”.
 An additional inscription on the caseback is the logo and stamp “S&W”.
-S&W was Schwab & Wuispard Case Co.
-Schwab & Wuispard was founded between the 1920’s and 1930’s and was located in Manhattan, New York.
+S&W was Schwab & Wuischpard Case Co.
+Schwab & Wuischpard was founded between the 1920’s and 1930’s and was located in Manhattan, New York.
 They were originally located across the street from the UN, but later relocated to Woodside, NY.
 They manufactured cases for companies like Hamilton, Elgin, Longines, Girard Perregaux, and Rolex.
 They closed their doors in 1963.

 This indicates that the case was made by Schwab & Wuispard and brought together with the JLC caliber K815 movement, manufactured in Switzerland, and imported in the USA, which also features the “VXN” import stamp on the movement.
 To avoid high import taxes and duties on watches, Swiss brands for a period of time imported just the movements to the USA.
 LeCoultre’s brand was managed by the Longines-Wittnauer group in the USA and VXN was the import code used on LeCoultre movements.
 There is a misconception that VXN meant that Vacheron Constantin imported the movement because Vacheron Constantin watches used the same import code during this time.
 All this really means is that the US importing company used the stamp code for both brands.